TylerYep/sage/README.md

 Then, run `python explore.py` to examine specific data examples.

+## Grader
+Run `python sample.py` to get the training data.

+Run `python preprocess.py [data_path_here.pkl]` to convert the data.

+Run `python train.py` to train the model.

+Then, run `python explore.py` to examine specific data examples.

 # TODO
 1. Visualizing this data somehow (cluster neighbors).
 2. Order by number of submissions.